stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< figure src="/img/the-end-header.png" >}}

 # Post-apocalyptic Fiction, Film, and Art

+> "Apocalypse, we propose, is never a locatable event but rather an imaginative practice that forms and deforms history for specific purposes: an aesthetic that does as much as it represents.
+Apocalyptic art may represent an imagined future, but it acts in and upon the present" (451).
+>
+> — Hessica Hurley and Dan Sinykin, ["Apocalypse: Introduction"](https://muse.jhu.edu/article/711828)

 ## Course Description
 Why do we feel such an attraction to disaster?
 Why do we produce novels, films, and other forms of art that contemplate the end of humanity?
 Scholars from many disciplines have offered theories about the appeal and meaning of such spectacles of apocalyptic destruction.
 We will read some of this critical literature, examining views from disciplines such as psychology, sociology, cultural studies, and religion.
 In addition to these assigned readings, each of you will engage in your own original process of inquiry on a related topic of your choosing.
 You will present your findings frequently to the community of scholars in our class, sharing and discussing your research discoveries and insights.
 Ultimately, you will produce a lengthy work of original scholarship that will contribute to this field of inquiry.

+---

 ## <span style="color: var(--health)"><i class="fas fa-virus"></i></span> Health Information & Resources